Differences between x-ray, CT and MR angiography:

 - Sensitive to metal artefact

-- Very high T1 signal from stationary nuclei will be visible (e.g. haemorrhage)
+- Stationary objects with very high T1 signal will be visible (e.g. haemorrhage)

 - Retrograde arterial flow may be obscured if venous saturation bands have been applied